Borrowed Bites

 Tips & Tricks

-• Avoid overmixing and overworking.
-You want to handle the dough gently to keep that flaky texture.
+• Avoid overmixing and overworking the dough.
+Handle it gently to keep that flaky texture.

 • Use very cold butter and cream.
 This will help the dough rise and make the scones fluffy.

-• To avoid dry scones, don't overbake them.
-You'll know they are done when they are golden on the bottom and the tops look dry.
+• Don't overbake them.
+They are done when they are golden on the bottom and the tops look dry.
 They will continue cooking slightly on the sheet pan while cooling.

-• To make circle scones instead of triangles, use a biscuit cutter.
-For mini lemon scones, just cut the triangles to the desired size and adjust the baking time as needed.
-(When deciding size, note that they will puff and rise larger than the size you cut them.)
+• To make circle scones, use a biscuit cutter.
+For mini lemon scones, cut the triangles smaller and adjust the baking time as needed (they will puff and rise larger than the size you cut them).

-You can make these ahead and store in the fridge for up to a day before baking.
-In our experience they lose their shape more when baking after refrigeration, but they still taste amazing!
+Make Ahead Instructions: You can make these ahead and store in the fridge for up to a day before baking.
+Bake them straight from the fridge.
 When you store them, make sure to keep them well covered in plastic wrap to prevent them from drying out.

 Add Your Own Notes